sparkplug007/My-ELK-Project1/README.md

 - Copy the filebeat-config.yml file to /etc/ansible/files folder.
 - Update the filebeat-config.yml file to include the private IP of the ELK-server (10.1.0.4) to the hosts in output:elasticsearch and setup.kibana section of the configuration file.
 - Repeat this procedure for the metricbeat-config.yml file.
-- Run the playbook, $ ansible-playbook filebeat.yml
+- Run the playbook, _$ ansible-playbook filebeat-playbook.yml_

 ![alt-txt](https://github.com/sparkplug007/My-ELK-Project1/blob/main/Images/ansible-playbook_filebeat.png)

 and navigate to http://[ELK-server Public IP]:5601/app/kibana. to check that the installation worked as expected.

 ![alt-txt](https://github.com/sparkplug007/My-ELK-Project1/blob/main/Images/ELK-filebeat-kibana.png)

 Which file is the playbook:
-- first activity.yml - used to configured dockers on DVWA was copied to /etc/ansible folder
+- _first activity.yml - used to configured dockers on DVWA was copied to /etc/ansible folder
-- install-elk.yml - used to install my ELK-server was copied to /etc/ansible/files folder
+- _install-elk.yml - used to install my ELK-server was copied to /etc/ansible/files folder
-- filebeat-playbook.yml - used to configured filebeat was copied to /etc/ansible/roles folder
+- _filebeat-playbook.yml - used to configured filebeat was copied to /etc/ansible/roles folder
-- metricbeat-playbook.yml - used to configured metricbeat was copied to /etc/ansible/roles folder
+- _metricbeat-playbook.yml - used to configured metricbeat was copied to /etc/ansible/roles folder

 Which file do you update to make Ansible run the playbook on a specific machine?
 - /etc/ansible/hosts